egonw/blog/_posts/2008-06-04-recovering-full-mass-spectra-from-gc-ms.markdown

 Now, I found these missed metabolites by manual browsing the data, data exploration.
 SBS [wrote](http://www.simbiosys.ca/blog/2008/06/03/research-and-software-testing/)
 *[t]here are four distinct type of tests: Func, Speed, Error and Robust*.
 I believe the above situation is really a fifth class: it's neither a true *functional test*, but it is not an true *robustness test* either.
 The input is valid, but of such that it moves towards invalid input.
-Scientific data is a continuous spectrum of input (remember the [oil in, oil out](http://chem-bla-ics.blogspot.com/2008/06/good-scientists-pimp-there-research-was.html)).
+Scientific data is a continuous spectrum of input (remember the [oil in, oil out <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2008/06/03/good-scientists-pimp-there-research-was.html)).
 Software must be tested against such borderline data; repeatedly, over and over again, for any version, for any code change, for any platform.